JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 On inner transformation

 What is required is an inner transformation and re-centering that involves death of self followed by rebirth.
-"For whosoever would save his life selfishly, shall lose it, but whosoever loses his life for my sake and the gospel's, shall save it.
-What does it profit a man to gain the whole world and lose his own soul?"
+“For whosoever would save his life selfishly, shall lose it, but whosoever loses his life for my sake and the gospel's, shall save it.
+What does it profit a man to gain the whole world and lose his own soul?”

-The losing of life is metaphorical for an internal process by which we "die to the world and the self" in order to become reborn.
+The losing of life is metaphorical for an internal process by which we “die to the world and the self” in order to become reborn.
 The central process of that metaphoric death is our re-centering in God.
 It is a process that requires faith—a faith defined by:
 A dying to the self as the center of its own concern.
 A dying to the world as the center of security and identity.
 A dying of the self-preoccupied self.